Um, can I get pregnant if…?

 What if I have sex in a pool or hot tub?

-The heat or chlorine in a hot tub will not kill sperm or make it more difficult for sperm to swim.
+The heat or chlorine in a hot tub or pool can kill sperm in the water, but it will not kill sperm or make it more difficult for sperm to swim if the sperm is inside the vagina.
 Once the penis ejaculates inside the vagina—whether you are in a pool, hot tub, or romantic, candle-lit bedroom—you can get pregnant!

 Can I get pregnant from oral sex?
 Anal sex?

 Nope.
-You cannot get pregnant from oral or anal sex.
+You cannot get pregnant from having only oral or anal sex.

-A woman’s egg is released from her ovary and travels through the fallopian tube to the uterus.
-For a pregnancy to occur, semen has to be in the vagina, which is near the uterus.
+An egg is released from the ovary and travels through the fallopian tube to the uterus.
+For a pregnancy to occur, semen has to get into the vagina, which is the canal leading to the uterus.
 The mouth and butt are not connected to the vagina, so there’s no way for sperm to meet an egg.
-So no, swallowing semen won’t lead to pregnancy.
+And no, swallowing semen won’t lead to pregnancy.

 No. Unfortunately, pregnancy has nothing to do with how much you enjoyed the sex, how much you liked the person you had sex with, or whether you had an orgasm.